Shah9il/mongoDB/README.md

 ```

 ### If you want to check your databases list, use the command show dbs.
+> Your created database (mytestdb) is not present in list.
 ```
 >show dbs
 local     0.78125GB
-test      0.23012GB
+config    0.23012GB
 ```

-> Your created database (mytestdb) is not present in list.

 ### I added to users collection(table).
 ```